guhuajun/kong-keycloak-playground/README.md

 Please feel free to start a discussion for this demo porject.
 I can help you to understanding this demo.
 But for a serious setup in production environment, please do ask an expert from Kong and keycloak community.

-I am using a Dell T3431 (4x Xeon CPU and 64GB memory) workstation as the host machine, but it depends on the number of components that you will use.
+I am using a Dell T3431 (4x Xeon CPU and 64GB memory) workstation as the host machine, but you can use a different setup, it depends on the number of components that you will use.

 ## Steps